 In the Tough Guy ® line, this is the workhorse of the group.
 This barrier has a top load cable and special stress plates for reinforcing the corners and is specifically designed to handle severe conditions.
 This kind of barrier is highly recommended for areas that have currents that run up to five feet per second.
 These elements are found in lakes, streams, inter-coastal, and tides.

-It is highly recommended that you contact a qualified engineer for assistance when facing these conditions because the anchorage and installation must be designed exactly to meet these situations The barrier sections are connected with rope lacing or nylon ties that are offered by L & M Supply.
+It is highly recommended that you contact a qualified engineer for assistance when facing these conditions because the anchorage and installation must be designed exactly to meet these situations The barrier sections are connected with rope lacing or nylon ties.

 Third DOT Floating Turbidity Barriers: